Alhaimouni/reading-notes/Class 01/Day 01.md

 ## How are props used in React?

-I will be explaining how to use Props step by step.

 1- define an attribute and its value(data)

 2- pass it to child component(s) by using Props

 3- render the Props Data